Who are the Candidates in the Peruvian Election?

 Castillo represents a much more uncertain future for the country.
-He promises many things that it just isn’t clear that he would be able to deliver, and if he does get into power, then there is a very big chance of slowed economic growth and a potential recession.
+He promises many things, and it just isn’t clear that he would be able to deliver.
+If he does get into power, then there is a very big chance of slowed economic growth and a potential recession.
 His politics are likely to benefit the rural and indigenous populations.
 Populations that have been all but completely ignored in the past.

 Both candidates invoke memories of a painful time in Peru’s history, and neither is likely to serve for the greater interest of each citizen, making the Peruvian elections in 2021 one of the most difficult political choices for Peruvians in recent memory.

 Peruvian Elections Update: 28th July 2021